 Black display makes it quite hard to read in low light

 This laser rangefinder is pretty compact and small, designed with ergonomic shape, when holding it in hand, you will feel so comfortable and soft.
 Simple two buttons design eases your way of changing modes and settings in busy hunting.

 Incline/decline technology offers you angle compensation based on the degree of slope.
-First target priority mode enables you to range small objects, distant target priority mode helps you to range objects around bushes and trees.
+The first target priority mode enables you to range small objects, distant target priority mode helps you to range objects around bushes and trees.

 Optics are made pretty clear, large 18mm ocular gives a fast view when seconds count.
 Maximum range it measures up to 650 yards, suitable for short range bow hunting and especially rifle hunting.
 Thanks to its good performance, it can be used for gun hunting, bow hunting and also for target shooting.

 - Provide fast and efficient feedback

 Take some time to steady hold the pin

 This laser rangefinder is a long distance bow hunting rangefinder, ranging up to 1300 yards.
 It is pretty easy to use, with two single buttons set on, you can get distance measurement and change modes easily with one hand.

 It has HCD mode to give angle compensated distance, for uphills and downhills games, it calculates and adjusts distance according to the degree of slopes.
 If you want to get an accurate measurement of multiple objects, it has scan mode that can be chosen.